intel/llvm/sycl/doc/design/KernelProgramCache.md

 from multiple threads requires us to provide thread-safety for the caching mechanisms.

-It is worth of noting that we don't cache the PI resource (kernel or program) by itself.
+It is worth of noting that we don't cache the UR resource (kernel or program) by itself.
 Instead we augment the resource with the status of build process.
 Hence, what is cached is a wrapper structure `BuildResult` which contains three information fields - pointer to built resource, build error (if applicable) and